auliahizkiazzahraf/GDrive-Multi-Folder-Upload-Automation-Using-Python/README.md

+**Full automation helps reduce manual uploads from hours to seconds!**

 This repo contains a simplified version of an automation I built at work to streamline monthly file uploads and permission management for each dealer's Google Drive folder.

+⚠️ **Note**
+This is a sanitized, public-safe version.
+No credentials or company data included.

+**🎯 Brief Concept**
+Every month, I need to upload Excel files to the company’s Google Drive, into folders with a fairly deep structure:

+Root Folder Name
+│
+├── Folder Area A
+│   ├── Folder Kode Dealer
+│   │   └── 2025
+│   │       └── 10. kode dealer - Template 2025.xlsx
+│   └── ...
+│
+├── Folder Area B
+│   └── ...

+Each dealer has their own folder, and inside it, there are year folders (2025, 2026, etc.).
+I need to upload the template file to all dealer folders, automatically rename it according to the dealer code, and grant access to each dealer’s email.
+Additionally, the system automatically consolidates all Google Drive links of uploaded files into a single Excel file.

 **Scripts Overview**
 1. upload_automation_sanitized.py